CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 It was intended to ensure, with a client concept, that applications and data of different customers are operated in a cleanly separated manner.
 This SHOULD be created by the operator of the multi-tenant application and made available to the using institutions.
 The required mechanisms for client separation at the service provider SHOULD be implemented sufficiently.

 #### CON.5.A8 Appropriate application development control [IT chief]
 In developing an individual application, a suitable control and project management model SHOULD be used.
-In particular, the required qualifications of the personnel, the coverage of all relevant phases during the life cycle of the software, an appropriate development model, risk management and quality objectives SHOULD be considered.
+In particular, the required qualifications of the personnel, the coverage of all relevant phases during the life cycle of the software, a suitable development model, risk management and quality objectives SHOULD be considered.

 #### CON.5.A9 Decommissioning Applications [IT Manager]

 The decommissioning of applications SHOULD be planned.
-It SHOULD clarify for all data which data is migrated, archived or deleted.
+It SHOULD be clarified for all data, which data is migrated, archived or deleted.
 Data that is no longer needed SHOULD be deleted safely.
 The decommissioning of applications and the associated IT systems and data carriers SHOULD be comprehensibly documented.

 #### CON.5.A10 Emergency Prevention for Applications [IT Leader]